pip-services/pip-services-docs/content/en/dart/expressions/_index.md

 no_list: true
 weight: 100
 description: >
-    This module provides syntax and lexical analyzers, and an expression calculator optimized for repeated calculations.
+    Provides syntax and lexical analyzers, and an expression calculator optimized for repeated calculations.
 ---

 ### Packages